 The Amsterdam Cohort Studies

-The Amsterdam Cohort Study (ACS) on HIV/ AIDS and other blood-borne infections (BBI), sexually transmittable infections (STI) and other infections is a prospective observational cohort studie.
-The ACS among men who have sex with men (MSM) started in 1984.
-In 1985, the study was expanded to include people who use drugs.
-Early on, research focused on HIV/AIDS.
+The Amsterdam Cohort Study (ACS) is a prospective observational cohort study that focusses on HIV/ AIDS and other blood-borne infections, sexually transmittable infections (STI) and other infections.
+The ACS was initiated in 1984 and has mainly focused on men who have sex with men.
+Between 1984-2016, the study was expanded to include people who use drugs.

 ACS for researchers